eddiehoyle/screenspace/README.md

 ## Removing

 Screenspace also comes with a `removePickables` command.
-This command attempts to remove any pickables found under current selection.
+This command attempts to remove any pickables found under current selection or a specified transform.

 Mel
 ```mel